ForgottenGlory/Living-Skyrim-2/README.md

 1. If you want the true Living Skyrim experience, consult the [Living Skyrim MCM Configuration](ls2mcm.md) document and follow all listed steps.
 Note that some settings in this document are required for certain mods to work properly, namely Hunterborn, OBIS, Immersive HUD, XPMSE, Genesis, and GRACE.
 2. Otherwise, configure the MCMs how you want.
 Feel free to experiment and turn the difficulty up/down to your preference.
 3. Don’t forget to save your game after configuring the MCMs, I promise you don’t want to have to do this step more than once.

+### Getting Started in Living Skyrim
+If you're coming from a previous version of Living Skyrim (1.x.x), throw out everything you thought you knew.
+If you're new to Living Skyrim, welcome!
+It's gonna be a bumpy ride - at first.

+- Bandits are your best bet for early levels.
+They usually come in small enough groups to be manageable and are almost always around your level or slightly higher.
+- Undead are going to be nearly impossible until you hit level 10-15.
+This includes skeletons, draugr, vampires, etc. Dwemer and Falmer are out of the question until higher levels as well.
+Dragons start at level 20 and only go up.
+- Most questlines should be doable from the very beginning, but keep in mind the previous two points.
+Bleak Falls Barrow will present a significant challenge to low-level characters and the first dragon fight will require around level 20.
+- The Whiterun/Riverwood area is best for starting out - northern areas will be significantly more difficult.
+- Overworld enemies are going to be easier and in smaller groups than dungeons, but avoid the larger overworld locations when starting out: Silent Moons Camp, Fort Greymoor, etc. Delving into caves and dungeons is a good way to get surrounded by a group of 6-10 enemies.
+- Followers are your friends!
+There's an absolute boatload of followers for you to find and pickup - whether it's Sofia, Inigo, Garm, Mirai, Hoth, or any of the 3DNPCs, there's bound to be at least one person in every city that you can ask to help you out.
+Nether's Follower Framework also lets you recruit many of the generic mercenaries you see wandering around if you just want a temporary companion.
+It's extremely easy to assemble a diverse adventuring party if you so choose.
+If you prefer the lone wanderer style, be prepared for things to be more difficult - having at least one follower is highly recommended.
+- Specialize your character.
+The combination of class and customization mods lets you focus your character in a way that vanilla Skyrim never did.
+It's extremely likely you'll start with one, maybe two skills that are any good and the rest will be total garbage.
+Focus on what your character is good at and it will pay dividends.
+When selecting how to allocate your attribute points, think about the rest of your build and put points into attributes that compliment how you want to play.
+Many attributes provide direct bonuses to how much damage you deal with specific types of weapons, how much health/stamina/magicka you start with, and so on.
+Specialized characters are much better suited to the challenges of Living Skyrim than jack-of-all-trades types.
+This also encourages you to pick up a follower that compliments your skills.
+Playing a tanky two-handed character?
+Find a follower that can cast healing spells on you and do magic damage from the backline.
+Playing a stealth archer (again)?
+Find a beefy sword and shield warrior to keep the enemies at bay while you snipe from the shadows.
+- There's a loading screen tip I'm fond of that says something along the lines of "Strong enemies care not if you're just starting out, they'll kill you all the same."
+Don't be afraid to run away.
+- For some easy XP that isn't dangerous to get right at the beginning, head to Helgen.
+It will complete the start of Skyrim's main questline, help you level up, and has zero enemies to fight (excepting any you find on your way there).

 ## Important Mods You Need to Know About
 This section details the most important mods included in Living Skyrim and is intended to give you a basic understanding of what to expect when you start the game.